 According to a 2014 study commissioned by LIMRA, only about 60 percent of all people in the United States said they were covered by some type of life insurance in 2013.
 And about 25 percent indicated they needed more of that type of insurance.

 If you’re among the 40 percent of Americans who currently aren’t covered by some form of life insurance, or if you’ve got life insurance but you need or want more, the information covered below should come in handy.

 One of the first decisions you have to make while considering life insurance relates to whether you should purchase term life or “whole life” insurance.

 Term life insurance covers you for a specific period of time—such as 10, 20, or 30 years.
 If you pass away during that “term,” your beneficiary or beneficiaries will be paid what’s often referred to as a death benefit.
 If you don’t pass away during the term, on the other hand, the policy loses its value.
 (No one is paid anything, basically.)

 Whole life insurance, which also is known as permanent or “cash value” life insurance, potentially can cover you for the rest of your life.
-Also, over time, these policies accumulate a “cash value” that you can borrow against (without being taxed) or withdraw—or you can leave those savings alone and let the entire amount be paid to your beneficiaries after you die.
+Also, over time, these policies accumulate a “cash value” that you can borrow against (without being taxed) or withdraw.
+You can also leave those savings alone and let the entire amount be paid to your beneficiaries after you die.

 To make things more confusing, there are a few varieties of term and whole life insurance from which you can choose.